usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 It is possible for a CSP to achieve the security and confidence comparable to in-peson proofing over remote channels.
-The following requirements establish comparability between in-person transactions where the enrollee in the same physical locatin as the CSP or when the enrollee is remote to the CSP.
+The following requirements establish comparability between in-person transactions where the enrollee in the same physical location as the CSP or when the enrollee is remote to the CSP.